slatedocs/slate/source/includes/rest/private/_list-fills.md

 ### Response

 An array of your recent fills.

-`is_self_trade` is set to true if your fill results from a self-trade.

 `is_taker` is set to true when your fill results in taking liquidity from the book.
 This field is always set to true for self-trades.